 If the catheter was put in your groin, you will need to lie still and keep your leg straight for up to a few hours.
 After that, you can likely move around freely.

 If the catheter was put in your arm, you may be able to sit up right away.
 But you will need to keep your arm still for at least 1 hour.

 If the catheter was placed in your neck, you may be able to sit up in your bed right away.

 How long the test takes

 The test takes about 30 minutes.
 But you need time to get ready for it and time to recover.
-It can take up to 6 hours total.
+It can take several hours total.
 How long the test takes isn't a sign of how serious your condition is.